redhat-openstack/website/source/install/packstack.html.md

 The instructions apply to the current **Queens** release.

+###WARNING####
+READ this document in full, THEN choose your install path:
+Don't just start typing commands at "## Summary for the impatient" and proceed downwards through the page.

 ## Summary for the impatient

 If you are using non-English locale make sure your `/etc/environment` is populated: